YvonneBeirneFitzGerald/yvonnebeirnefitzgerald.github.io/README.md

 Personalized: 17 Jan 2021

+Things Changed:

+* Updated to my picture (Yvonne.png in images) note file is 400x 400
+* changed the background photo used original naming bk-1 original background was 3840 x 2160 updated current size is 1920 x 1280

 # ****** Original Info ******
 # Jekyll-Uno with Projects as Timeline
 A Jekyll Theme, based on the Uno-Theme with a list of projects as Timeline.